buildpacks/rfcs/text/0000-dockerfiles.md

 - Hooks are always `optional`.

 Hooks generate Dockerfiles before the regular buildpack build phase.
-To generate these Dockerfiles, the lifecycle executes the hook's `/bin/build` executable with the same interface as regular buildpacks.
+To generate these Dockerfiles, the lifecycle executes the hook's `/bin/build` executable with the same UID, GID, and interface as regular buildpacks.
 However,
 - Hooks `/bin/build` must not write to the app directory.
 - Hooks `/bin/build` may be executed in parallel.